p4ckysm4cky/python-caesar-cipher/README.md

 # python-caesar-cipher
-Encrypt your message using a "key"
+Encrypts your message using a "key"